Horizontal-org/Tella-website/docs/Discover Tella/features.md

 * Import files from their device.
 Files are automatically encrypted when imported into Tella.

 :::danger
 Importing files from the device file system into Tella makes a copy of the files into Tella.
-This means that the original files are still present on the device, outside of Tella and unencrypted.
-To import the files into Tella without leaving a copy on the device file system, users must first import the files into Tella and then manually delete the original files in the device file system. 🔒
+Tella will ask if you want to keep or delete the original file from your phone when importing.
+If you choose to keep the original file, they will be present on the device, outside of Tella and unencrypted.  🔒
 :::

 ## Import files from device